mdp/bluemonday-js/README.md

 ### The GoLang code

-In this project I'm simply wrapping the bluemonday library with the necessary code to expose it in JavaScript.
+In this project I'm simply wrapping the [bluemonday](https://github.com/microcosm-cc/bluemonday) HTML sanitizer library with the necessary code to expose it in JavaScript.

 Since this will become a CommonJS module, we need to 'export' the functions we want to expose, just like in JS land.
 GopherJS provides a way to get global objects, so it's just a matter of grabbing `exports` and setting the properties like so: